CTBT Ministerial Meetings

 Continuously increasing support

 The meetings are open to all ratifying states, while State Signatories and non-signatories can participate as observers.
-Like the Article XIV Conferences, the CTBT Ministerial Meetings enjoy increasing political support: While 50 countries had associated themselves with the Joint Statement in 2002, this number increased to 72 in 2006.
+Like the Article XIV Conferences, the CTBT Ministerial Meetings enjoy increasing political support: While 50 countries had associated themselves with the Joint Statement in 2002, this number increased to 72 in 2006, and 90 in 2014.